-Why It's Time To Consider Long-Term Care Planning
+Why It's Time To Begin Long-Term Care Planning

 Health Insurance 101

 To start with, most people don't realize that health insurance and ACA plans (Obamacare) for those under age 65 provide almost ZERO coverage for Long-Term Care.
-Thus, millions of Americans think they're covered for chronic or debilitating illnesses when in reality they're uninsured for those conditions.
+Thus, millions of Americans think they're covered for chronic or debilitating illnesses when many of those conditions are excluded by most policies or plans.

 Then there's Medicare and Medicaid...Both have limitations on coverage and how one qualifies for that coverage.
 Even more problematic is that both programs could see significant changes due to government budget constraints in the future.